 How often should you be tested?

 BMD testing frequency depends on factors including age, past bone density results and whether you are taking an osteoporosis treatment.
+Those at a higher risk for osteoporosis (for example, estrogen-deficient women, those on glucocorticoid or some other steroid therapy and those with primary hyperparathyroidism) may need earlier and more frequent testing.
 Be sure to discuss your specific needs with your health care provider.

 Does Medicare cover these tests?